Christopher Eccleston: Doctor Who (2005)

+Later involvement

+After discussions with executive producer Steven Moffat, Eccleston declined to return for the series' 50th anniversary special, "The Day of the Doctor" (2013), as he did not feel the script "did justice to the Ninth Doctor".
+As a result, John Hurt was cast as the War Doctor to fill the Ninth Doctor's role.

-Eccleston began appearing as a guest at Doctor Who conventions for the first time in 2018.
+In July 2018, Eccleston began appearing as a guest at Doctor Who conventions for the first time.
 He had previously expressed his reluctance to appear at conventions, saying in 2017 that he preferred to "just earn [his] living by acting".
-He has since said that his experience of meeting fans at conventions "healed something in [him]" and made him re-evaluate his relationship to the series.
+In 2019 he said that his experience of meeting fans at conventions "healed something in [him]" and made him re-evaluate his relationship to the series.

-On 9 August, 2020, it was announced that Eccleston would reprise his role of the Ninth Doctor in audio dramas for Big Finish Productions, across four boxsets to be released between May 2021 and February 2022.
-This would be the first time he had portrayed the role in 16 years.
-Eccleston was later confirmed to appear in a further four boxsets, releasing in 2022 and 2023, as well as an episode of the 60th anniversary audio series Once and Future.
-He has said that it is unlikely that he will reprise the role on television as his relationship with the BBC "has not healed".
+On 9 August 2020, it was announced that Eccleston would reprise his role as the Ninth Doctor in licensed audio dramas for Big Finish Productions, across four boxsets beginning with a release in May 2021.
+This was the first time he had portrayed the character in 16 years.
+Eccleston was later confirmed to appear in further boxsets releasing in 2022 and 2023, as well as the audio series Once and Future.
+On his decision to return to the role, Eccleston stated that "the deciding factor—it might not be fashionable to say it—is that it's paid work, particularly in a pandemic.
+After that it was the quality of the writing".
 When asked in 2023 what it would take for him to return to the character on television, Eccleston replied, "sack Russell T Davies, sack Jane Tranter, sack Phil Collinson, sack Julie Gardner and I'll come back."